CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

   the hydraulic head.

-* *Macro-Flaw Drainage.* Melt water is transported laterally and drains through macro-flaws: cracks, floe edges, enlarged brine channels, seal holes, etc... (:cite:`Eicken04`, :cite:`Polashenski12`).
-In the real system, the efficiency of this process depends on the connectivity of lateral flow networks and the frequency of macro-flaws, both of which evolve with ice conditions.
-In the sealvl scheme, macro-flaw drainage is parameterized as an exponential decay of pond height relative to sea level (a.k.a., the hydraulic head).
-So macro-flaw drainage cannot remove pond water that sits below sea level.
+* *Macro-Flaw Drainage.* Melt water is transported laterally and drains through macroscopic flaws: cracks, floe edges, enlarged brine channels, seal holes, etc. (:cite:`Eicken04`, :cite:`Polashenski12`).
+In the real system, the efficiency of this process depends on the connectivity of lateral flow networks and the frequency of macroscopic flaws, both of which evolve with ice conditions.
+In the sealvl scheme, macro-flaw drainage is parameterized as an exponential decay of pond height relative to sea level (a.k.a., the hydraulic head), so macro-flaw drainage cannot remove pond water that sits below sea level.
 The level-ice pond scheme is identical except that the exponential decay is applied to the entire pond height.
 The decay constant is